SeldonIO/tempo/docs/examples/intro/local-class.md

-# Introction to Tempo on Kubernetes
+# Introduction to Tempo Example

-This notebook will walk you through an end-to-end example deploying a Tempo pipeline deployed to Kubernetes.
+This notebook will walk you through an end-to-end example deploying a Tempo pipeline, running on its own Conda environment.

 ## Prerequisites